 You can filter certain leads from your queues - useful if you for example want to focus on new leads for some time.

-Please note that queue filters are global, so once you have activated the filter, it affects all your queues in all views that rely on the queue.
+Please note that lead state filters are global, so once you have activated the filter, it affects all your queues in all views that rely on the queue.
 We will show you a warning and put the icon anywhere it affects your view.

-Pro Tip: To filter a list with more advanced conditions, check out Lead Segmentation.
+Pro Tip: To create a permanent filter shared by multiple users as a separate list, check out Lead Segmentation.